spatie/laravel-settings/README.md

 #### Operations in group

-When you're working on a big DTO with a lot of properties, it can be a bit cumbersome always to have to prepend the settings group.
+When you're working on a big settings class with a lot of properties, it can be a bit cumbersome always to have to prepend the settings group.
 That's why you can also perform operations within a settings group:

 ```php
 public function up(): void